pmean/build-website/text/06/StoppingRules.md

 ---
-title: Stopping rules for a Data Safety Monitoring PlanÂ
+title: Stopping rules for a Data Safety Monitoring Plan
 author: Steve Simon
 source: http://www.pmean.com/06/StoppingRules.html
 date: 2006-07-05
+category:
-category: Blog post
+- Blog post
+tags:
-tags: Early stopping
+- Early stopping
 output: html_document
 ---
-**[StATS]: Stopping rules for a Data Safety
-Monitoring PlanÂ (July 5, 2006)**.

 If a research study requires a DSMP (Data Safety Monitoring Plan), that plan should outline conditions that would cause a study to end early.
 It is difficult to specify what those conditions would be, but it is